This is the working space for Scouts who joined the troop in March and September 2020.

 Challenge Awards are hexagonal badges worn on the front of the Scout shirt and there are 9 of them that must be earned.
 As their name suggests they are much harder to earn as they consist of a large number of different elements and so usually take a while to finish.
 We don’t usually expect our Scouts to finish earning most of them until their third year with us.

-You will already have made some progress towards some of these Awards as our Thursday evening programme is based around the Gold Award requirement.
+Even though you have only been with us for a few weeks you will already have made some progress towards some of these Awards as our Thursday evening programme is based around the Gold Award requirement.
 We have a detailed plan that sets out how we plan to get all Scouts through the Awards over their three years with us which you can read on this website if you are interested (see link at bottom of the page).

 Broadly speaking the Challenge Award requirements break down as follows: